As content marketers, we are all continually on the quest to create viral, buzzworthy content that drives traffic and engagement.

 Enter the world of piggyback marketing.

-What is Piggyback Marketing?
+So, What is Piggyback Marketing?

 Piggyback marketing involves using the popularity of another brand or trend in order to give your own marketing efforts a boost.
 Piggybacking happens all the time in modern marketing.
 It’s almost an art form in and of itself.
 Marketers today are constantly looking for creative ways to take current events and trends and make them their own.
+Therefore, the definition of piggybacking, would be jumping on the bandwagon of other businesses successes.

 While the principles of piggyback marketing are not new, the evolution of content marketing and social media have made such marketing the norm.